Ending a tenancy when someone's died

 If all or part of the rent is paid by Housing Benefit or Universal Credit, please get in touch with the local authority or the Department of Work and Pensions (DWP) to let them know.

-During the notice period, we’ll make an appointment to come and inspect the condition of the home.
-We’ll then advise you of any work you may need to do to avoid the estate incurring costs for repairs.
+During the notice period, we’ll make a telephone appointment to discuss the end of the tenancy with you.
+We’ll then let you know any work you may need to do to avoid the estate incurring costs for repairs.

 Please hand back the property in a clean and tidy condition.
 This includes clearing any sheds, lofts or garages, as well as cutting the grass.
 If any belongings are left behind without our agreement, we’ll have them removed.
 We’ll then have to recharge the estate for any cleaning or clearing that needs to be done at the property once the tenancy has ended.

-Please make sure all the doors and windows are locked when you leave the property.
-And then return all keys by 10am on the Monday after the tenancy ends.
-This includes door keys, communal keys, fobs, shed keys, garage keys and parking permits.
-Pease bear in mind that we’ll continue to charge rent to the estate until these items are returned.
-There may also be additional charges if the keys are not returned.
+Please make sure you lock all the doors and windows when you leave the property.
+We’ll fit a key safe before you move and let you know the code so that you can make sure the front door and communal keys are left in the key safe by 10am on the Monday after the tenancy ends.
+(The rest of the keys, fobs, shed keys, garage keys and parking permits can be left in a kitchen drawer.)
+Please also bear in mind that we’ll have to continue to charge rent to the estate until these items are returned.
+There may also be additional charges if the keys aren’t returned.

 If alterations or repairs have been made to the property without our permission – and they haven’t been carried out to a high enough standard – we may have to charge the estate the costs to put them right.
 If you’re unsure about any of the repairs or alterations that have been made, please contact us to check, or discuss it with us at the property inspection.